Rotating proxy comparison

 Rotation after each request The IP changes on every single request.
 Useful when a workflow needs maximum IP diversity and doesn't care about session continuity - think broad public data collection across thousands of pages.

 Sticky sessions You keep one IP for a set duration, even if the underlying pool is a "rotating" one.
-Good for login flows, checkout tests or anything that breaks if the IP changes mid-session.
+Useful when a workflow needs the same IP for a short, continuous window.

 Manual IP refresh Some dashboards let you force a new IP on demand instead of waiting for a timer.
 Handy for one-off retries when a specific IP gets flagged.